Please lend us your support?

 Our very best wishes and heartfelt thanks for all the support you have shown us past, present and future.
 Whilst we are not actively fundraising to purchase the land at present, any funds donated to us in the meantime will be held by the charitable society that owns the rest of Fordhall – the Fordhall Community Land Initiative – and ring fenced only to be used to support the retention of this field.

 Ben, myself and our families really appreciate it.
 We know we are not on this journey alone and that gives us hope.
+It gives us strength and it encourages us to believe that this second fight will also be possible.

 Charlotte, Oli and Katherine (age 3)